raghavdhingra/HelloWorldWebsite/README.md

 ```
 Please write the requirements.txt file in alphabetical orderwise.
 <br>
-Again, if you wants to see which are the requirements which are already installed in the virtual environment
+Again, if you wants to see which are the requirements which are already installed in the virtual environment, then you can run the <b>pip freeze</b> command and it will show every requirement installed in your virtual environment (If You have not installed a virtual environment, <a href="#point3">please see point number 3 above</a>, or click on the link.)
 <Br>
 Copyright &copy; Hello World 2019
 ## This is an Open and official Repository of Hello World Website